 Pricing changes quickly

-DeepSeek's official pricing page currently shows a temporary V4 Pro discount through May 31, 2026.
+DeepSeek's official pricing changes periodically and has run temporary V4 promotions.
 Do not copy a static number into a purchasing decision without checking the current DeepSeek pricing page.

 2. Kimi K2.6: Best for Agent Swarms